maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 1. Change the display so that the underscore in atoms is displayed using subscripts.
 2. Added support for logarithms to an arbitrary base.
-3. Added `StrictSigFigs` answer test.
+3. Added `SigFigsStrict` answer test.

 ## Version 3.5.5